asinerum/face/README.md

 >
 ## the ecosystem
 >
-Shown below are some of FACE featured functions;
+Shown below are some of FACE featured functions.
 > Creating an Investment Program, Step by Step
 > [Using Prebuilt Web App with Metamask Plugin](https://asinerum.github.io/face/gemt9/tools/program)
  1. Specify program`s ID which must be integer and unique;